mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

   * Battery voltage
   * Temperature (of the Mayfly)

-If you do not plan to upload your data to MonitorMyWatershed, you can rename these values as you like, but the must stay in this order unless you make further changes to the sketch.
+If you do not plan to upload your data to MonitorMyWatershed.org, you can rename these values as you like, but the must stay in this order unless you make further changes to the sketch.

 **NOTE:** MonitorMyWatershed expects values to be in a specific order which is not covered in this section.
 Please refer to the section `Registering a Sensor Station` later in this document.